FEUP-ESOF-2020-21/open-cx-t6g4-the-five-engineers/docs/README.md

   4. User logs in
   5. The system presents all the information available to the user
 * **Alternative Flows and Exceptions**
-  * If the user doens't type all the information needed, he can't login into his account;
+  * If the user doesn't type all the information needed, he can't login into his account;
   * If the user doesn't introduce the information for a valid account, he won't be abble to login into his account.

 #### Provide Availability and Interest in Conference Events